THU-KEG/SQC-Score/README.md

 You can use your own dataset for evaluation.
 Make sure that each record in the datasets should be in the form below.
 ```
 record/
 ├─  standard_answer/: original gold labels(each point assigned 2 marks).
-It should be a list of strings.
+It should be a list of triples represented in a list.
 ├─  student_answer/: predictions of LLMs.
-It should be a list of
+It should be a list of triples represented in a list
 ├─  total_score/: total marks of the standard_answer
 ```
 ## Using SQC-Score